QuEraComputing/Bloqade.jl/docs/src/waveform.md

 ```@meta
-CurrentModule = EaRydWaveforms
+CurrentModule = BloqadeWaveforms
 ```

 # Waveforms

 Waveforms are essential ingredients for Rydberg quantum simulations.
 By controlling the waveforms of ``\Omega`` and ``\Delta``, one can prepare ground states of certain target Hamiltonian and study non-equalibrium dynamics of time-dependent Hamiltonians.
-With EaRyd, we support several built-in waveforms and allow the users to specify waveforms by inputing functions.
+With Bloqade, we support several built-in waveforms and allow the users to specify waveforms by inputing functions.
 We also support different operations of waveforms, such as smoothing, slicing, and composing, et al.

 The generated waveforms can be directly used to build time-dependent Hamiltonians, see [`Hamiltonian`](@ref).

 ## Creating Waveforms

-In EaRyd, the waveforms are defined as [`Waveform`](@ref) object, which is a composition of a callable object and a real number `duration`.
+In Bloqade, the waveforms are defined as [`Waveform`](@ref) object, which is a composition of a callable object and a real number `duration`.

-EaRyd gives users the flexibility to specify general waveforms by inputing functions.
+Bloqade gives users the flexibility to specify general waveforms by inputing functions.
 The following code constracting a sinusoidal waveform with time duration of ``4 \pi``

 ```@repl creating-waveform
-using EaRyd
+using Bloqade
-using EaRydPlots
+using BloqadePlots
 waveform = Waveform(t->2.2sin(t), duration=4π);
 draw(waveform)
 ```